AckerlyXu/heima/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-attached-disks.md

 > [!NOTE]
 > Different VM sizes have different limits on the numbers of attached drives they support.
 Check the [virtual machine size characteristics](../virtual-machines/windows/sizes.md) before adding a new disk.

 You can also add a disk by adding a new entry to the _dataDisks_ property in the _storageProfile_ of a scale set definition and applying the change.
-To test this, find an existing scale set definition in the [Azure Resource Explorer](https://resources.azure.com/).
 Select _Edit_ and add a new disk to the list of data disks.
 E.g. using the example above:
 ```json
 "dataDisks": [
     {